arcege/workspaces/README.md

 ## Installation ##

 Download or checkout the code and run the `./install.sh` program.
+The installation directory is ~/.ws/.

-This will place the ws.sh script in ~/.bash.d/ and ensure that the profile scripts source it, making a `ws` function available.
+A link to the script will be placed in ~/.bash.d/ for bash, and ensure that the profile scripts source it, making a `ws` function available.
+Tab completion works for subcommand, workspace names, configuration variables and plugin names.

-It will create the data structure ~/workspaces, and a workspace named 'default'.
+A data structure, ~/workspaces/, and a workspace named 'default' will be created.

-### What to do with ~/workspace ###
+### What to do with the existing ~/workspace ###

 If the ~/workspace exists as a directory, the question becomes, what to do about it.
 By default, it is ignored.
 But its contents could become